+Pest management professionals can be utilized and only attmpt to control a colony yourself if you know you are not allergic to wasp stings.
 Nests in walls or in the ground can be destroyed by placing an insecticide dust containing carbaryl in and around the nest entrance during the night.
 The dust particles will adhere to the insects as they leave and reenter the nest and control will usually be achieved within a few days.
 Do not plug a nest opening in a house wall until you are sure all activity within the nest has stopped.
 For more information on insecticides please read this article.

 In The Home